 current state, etc.

-not a proponent of is what I call
+In fairness, one thing that I am not a proponent of is what I call

 "chicken commenting".
 This is when a developer finds a block of code they